bcmi/GracoNet-Object-Placement/README.md

 Official PyTorch Implementation for **GracoNet** (**GRA**ph **CO**mpletion **NET**work).

 We treat object placement as a graph completion problem and propose a novel graph completion module (GCM).
 The background scene is represented by a graph with multiple nodes at different spatial locations with various receptive fields.
 The foreground object is encoded as a special node that should be inserted at a reasonable place in this graph.
 We also design a dual-path framework upon GCM to fully exploit annotated composite images, which successfully generates plausible and diversified object placement.
-GracoNet achieves **0.847** SimOPA accuracy on OPA dataset.
+GracoNet achieves **0.847** accuracy on OPA dataset.

 ![GracoNet](.github/GracoNet.png)